magento/merchdocs/src/tax/eu-place-of-supply.md

 Merchants who are audited for taxes paid for digital goods, must provide two pieces of supporting information to establish the customer place of residence.

-- The customer’s shipping address and a record of a successful payment transaction can be used to establish the customer place of residence.
+- The customer's shipping address and a record of a successful payment transaction can be used to establish the customer place of residence.
 (Payment is accepted only if the shipping address matches payment provider information.)
 - The information can also be captured directly from the data store in the Magento database tables.

 ## Collect digital goods tax information